espressif/esp-idf/docs/en/api-reference/storage/nvs_flash.rst

 Internals
 ---------

-Log of key-value pairs
+Log of Key-Value Pairs
 ^^^^^^^^^^^^^^^^^^^^^^

 NVS stores key-value pairs sequentially, with new key-value pairs being added at the end.
 When a value of any given key has to be updated, a new key-value pair is added at the end of the log and the old key-value pair is marked as erased.

-Pages and entries
+Pages and Entries
 ^^^^^^^^^^^^^^^^^

 NVS library uses two main entities in its operation: pages and entries.
 Page is a logical structure which stores a portion of the overall log.
 Logical page corresponds to one physical sector of flash memory.
 Pages which are in use have a *sequence number* associated with them.
 Sequence numbers impose an ordering on pages.
 Higher sequence numbers correspond to pages which were created later.
 Each page can be in one of the following states: